ChrisWhealy/DistributedSystemNotes/Lecture 6.md

 Finally, `Alice`'s original `"Bob smells"` message arrives at `Carol`.  `Carol` now examines this message's vector clock and discovers that it has the expected value of `[1,0,0]`; therefore it is fine to deliver it.

-Once this second message has been delivered, the buffered message can be delivered because `Carol` has now caught up with the event that took place in `Alice`.
+Once this out-of-sequence message has been delivered, the buffered message can be delivered because `Carol` has now caught up with the event that took place in `Alice`.

 `Carol` is no longer confused...